WasperAI/Wasper/docs/contributing/tutorial.md

 ## Introduction

-This tutorial will walk you through the codebase of AFFiNE.
-It is intended for new contributors to AFFiNE.
+This tutorial will walk you through the codebase of Wasper.
+It is intended for new contributors to Wasper.

 ## Building the project